-- Assisted with coordination of the National Council on Youth Leadership training for 96 high school juniors in April and Recognition Ceremony for 350 people in September.
-Sponsors included Morningside College, Genelli Studios, Siouxland Community Foundation, Sandy Nation, and Siouxland CARES, as well as community volunteers and interviewers.
+- Assisted Sandy Nation in the coordination of the National Council on Youth Leadership training for 77 high school juniors/seniors in April and Recognition Ceremony for 350 people in September in cooperation with Morningside College, Genelli Studios, and the Siouxland Community Foundation.

 Enhancing Access/Reducing Barriers

 - Distributed materials to parents during 9th grade orientation sessions at North, East, and West.